 2.3 Sensory evaluation

-Affective sensory evaluation of cookie samples was done by 20 panelists with working knowledge on sensory valuation, using a 9-point hedonic scale for the following attributes: colour, aroma, sweetness, texture and overall liking.
-The scale ranged from 1 representing extreme dislike, through 5 being a centre neutral category representing neither like nor dislike, to 9 representing extreme liking (Lawless & Heymann, 2010).
+Affective sensory evaluation of cookie samples was done by 20 panelists with working knowledge on sensory valuation, using a 9-point hedonic scale for the following attributes: color, aroma, sweetness, texture and overall liking.
+The scale ranged from 1 representing extreme dislike, through 5 being a centre neutral category representing neither like nor dislike, to 9 representing extreme liking (Lawless and Heymann, 2010).
 The cookies were three-digit encoded and presented to panelists in random order.
 Panelists were advised to avoid using strongly odorous materials such as soaps, lotions and perfumes prior to participating in the exercise and to refrain from eating, drinking or smoking at least 30 minutes prior to the sensory test.
 A tumbler of drinking water was provided for rinsing the mouth between testing different samples.

 2.4 Nutri-Score computation